 - Two women a week are killed by a current or former partner

 - One man is killed by a current or former partner every two weeks

 - In over half of reported incidents of domestic abuse in Norfolk there are children present or living within the home (if not physically present)

-- Two thirds of domestic abuse starts or increases during pregnancy
+- At least one third of domestic abuse starts or escalates during pregnancy

 - Alcohol is a factor in around 60 per cent of incidents of domestic abuse